FACTBOX- Monkeypox cases around the world | Health

 FACTBOX- Monkeypox cases around the world

-* SOUTH AFRICA confirmed its second case on June 28. * The UNITED ARAB EMIRATES had reported 13 infections as of June 15. * The UNITED STATES had confirmed 396 cases in 27 states and the District of Colombia by June 30. * PERU confirmed first case on June 27.
+* SOUTH KOREA reported two cases on June 22. * TAIWAN confirmed its first case on June 24. * GEORGIA confirmed its first case on June 15. * GERMANY had reported 1,141 cases by July 4. * SOUTH AFRICA confirmed its second case on June 28. * The UNITED ARAB EMIRATES had reported 13 infections as of June 15.

 Monkeypox, which spreads through close contact and was first found in monkeys, mostly occurs in the west and central Africa and only very occasionally spreads elsewhere.
 Below is a list of non-endemic countries that have so far reported monkeypox cases: